-In the following we will show that relativistic dispersion and $SU(2)$ spin rotational symmetry will emerge at a quantum critical point where Majorana zero modes are proliferated.
-Let us begin with a $1$D model by adding a chemical potential term into the Hamiltonian Eq.(\ref{H}):
+In the following we will show that relativistic dispersion and $SU(2)$ spin rotational symmetry will emerge at a quantum critical point where topological Majorana zero modes are proliferated.
+Let us begin with a $1$D model by adding a chemical potential term to the Hamiltonian Eq.(\ref{H}):

 As having been discussed in Ref. \cite{KitaevMajorana}, a phase transition occurs at $\mu=1$ and the system becomes a trivial superconductor when $\mu>1$.
 In terms of Majorana operators, we will have a simple picture to visualize the above phase transition.